Sean-Zeo/Multi-Room-Manager-For-FishNet-Unity/README.md

 A lightweight, single-process multi-room solution for FishNet that allows you to host **multiple isolated game rooms** on one server using Unity’s additive scenes and FishNet's built in scene-based visibility.
 Players connect to a central lobby, where they can view active rooms, create new ones (with a custom name, data string, scene name, and max player count), and join existing rooms.
 Each room runs in its own additive scene with completely isolated network traffic (spawns, RPCs, syncs).

-Think of this as a server-authoritative, open-source alternative to Photon — with no cloud lock-in, and full control of your architecture.
+Think of this solution as a server authoritive (and free) alternative to Photon.
+This solution follows the KISS design principle (Keep it simple, stupid).
-This solution is built to be clean, fast, and easy to understand — following the KISS principle (Keep It Simple, Stupid).

 **Features**
 - **Scene-isolated network rooms** via FishNet’s built-in `SceneCondition`